“The Longest Night”

 The stasis didn’t last.

 Luke dodged backward, popped the back of his right hand up in a deflecting move.
-With a dizzying burst of light, he discharged just enough mana from the agimat in the back of his hand that his attacker’s arm snapped backward, the rock flying from his grip to bounce harmlessly off the nearby wall of the cave.
+With a dizzying burst of light, he discharged just enough mana from the agimat in the back of his hand that his attacker’s arm snapped backward, the rock flying from his grip to bounce harmlessly off the wall of the cave.

 Luke rebounded with a loose fist and a second, more forceful eruption.
 His assailant went reeling across the room and slammed into the stone wall, then slumped to the ground.

 At her command, Weaver’s daemon-sword morphed into a baton.
-She cracked the mundane on his temple, with just the right amount of force needed to knock him unconscious.
+She cracked the mundane on his temple, with just the right amount of force to knock him unconscious.

 There was no time to celebrate the victory.